top of page

 BEFA Women and Child Care Foundation Inc. is committed to ensuring that all programs, services, and activities are free from discrimination based on race, color, national origin, sex, age, disability, religion, sexual orientation, or any other legally protected characteristic.
 This commitment applies to every aspect of our operations, including employment, education, housing, and service delivery.

-In compliance with federal and state civil rights laws, BEFA has designated the following individual to coordinate its efforts to comply with and carry out responsibilities under these laws, including Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act, and other applicable regulations: Civil Rights Coordinator- BERTHA UKONU (Director), 332 S. Michigan Ave.
-Chicago, IL 60604, 224-818-9915, admin@befafoundation.org
+In compliance with federal and state civil rights laws, BEFA has designated the following individual to coordinate its efforts to comply with and carry out responsibilities under these laws, including Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act, and other applicable regulations: Civil Rights Coordinator- BERTHA UKONU (Director), 1849 Green Bay Road, Unit 109, Highland Park, IL 60035, 224-818-9915, admin@befafoundation.org

 Individuals who believe they have been discriminated against or who have questions or concerns regarding civil rights compliance may contact the Civil Rights Coordinator.
 Complaints may also be filed with the U.S. Department of Education Office for Civil Rights or other appropriate agencies.